Back to Projects List

 The expected outcome is that the intervention group will show significantly higher improvement scores and larger effect sizes on pre-algebra outcome measures than students in the control group.

-Academic Intervention & Learning, Early Education & Development
+Academic Intervention & Learning, Early Childhood Education and Development